-First, since learning anything is inherently difficult, you need to know why you want to learn whatever it is you’re trying to learn.
+Because learning anything is inherently difficult, you need to know why you want to learn whatever it is you’re trying to learn.
 The reason you give yourself must be strong enough to tide you through the initial difficulty.

 What’s the goal you’re aiming for (in this stage of learning)?

-Second, you want to create a tangible goal so you know where you want to be at your particular stage of learning.
+You want to create a tangible goal so you know where you want to be at your particular stage of learning.
 Don’t be afraid to set one that feels attainable, but is a stretch at the same time.
 Don’t aim for the sky, because you’ll fall and hit dirt.
 When you’ve achieved your first goal, you can create a new game plan and aim higher.

 What steps do you need to take to complete your goal?

-Third, if you’re taking on a completely new project, it might be worth spending an hour or two researching to see how other people have done it.
+If you’re taking on a completely new project, it might be worth spending an hour or two researching to see how other people have done it.
 You can then customise this path to hit your personal goal.
 The key here is practice – daily practice helps you remember things much faster.
 But how you plan is up to you.

 When do you intend to complete your goal?

-Finally, you want to give yourself a realistic deadline to complete your goal.
+You need to give yourself a realistic deadline to complete your goal.
 If you can, create a timeline – this process will help you mentally prepare for the hardship in the days to come.
 While you’re at it, be willing to readjust your timeline if you foresee you’re not going to be able to hit your goal.

 03. Don’t compare